elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 then the probability distributions that provides a higher probability to that element is more probable.
 In the the third and forth plots,
 $\alpha_2$ value is increased to 0.9 and 2, respectively.
 Increasing
-$\alpha_2$ moves the probability distributions towards the boundaries associated with element 1 and 2 (i.e., call topics 1 and 2).
+$\alpha_2$ moves the probability distributions towards the boundary associated with element 1 and 2 (i.e., call topics 1 and 2).
 Probability distributions which provides higher probability to element 2 becomes more favorable.
+When $\alpha_2$ becomes equal to $\alpha_3$ in the last plot, probability distribution concentrates in the center of the boundary associated with the elements 1 and 2.

 ![](/images/dirichlet-distribution/alpha_le_1.png){: .align-center height="100%" width="100%"}